Robinyo/serendipity/website/docs/try-install-upgrade/sample-data/shane-longman/overview.md

 **Shane Longman** is a fictional lobbying firm, with sample users generated from the character names of the cast of the British TV series Capital City (ITV/Euston Films).

+Shane Longman is organised into specialised practice areas, strategic support teams, and operational departments.

+The core lobbying and practice group is Federal Affairs.
+The support teams are Public Affairs and Strategic Communications and Intelligence and Analytics.
+Operations and Compliance includes the Business Development and Client Management teams.

 ### Geographic attributes

 Every user includes `l` (locality / city) and `st` (state / province) attributes.